 Embroidery Study 8

-Perle cotton on oxford cloth, embroidery hoops, graphite
+Pearl cotton thread on oxford cloth, embroidery hoops, graphite

 This work is part of a series of exercises exploring the obsessive potential of the medium of embroidery.
 Each exercise is generated by adhering to a system of written rules devised with my own anxieties and compulsions in mind.
 This particular study plays with the two sides of the embroidery, using threads of two colours to create a simple line pattern in the front that is connected in the back with layers of knots.
 Despite the diagrammatic appearance of this work, it was paired with an emotional description of my behavioural and thought patterns, ambiguously mirroring the structures created in thread.